Maja (1942, cast 1947) is now on view in "Maja Park", on the Benjamin Franklin Parkway at 22nd Street, Philadelphia, PA

 - Visit the Gerhard Marcks Museum in Bremen, Germany here

 Back on the Parkway decades later in new public park

-After spending more than 25 years out of public view, Gerhard Marcks’ bronze Maja sculpture (pronounced \MAI-uh\) was installed in March 2021 in a new public park – named Maja Park – coming soon to the Benjamin Franklin Parkway at 22nd Street.
+After spending more than 25 years out of public view, Gerhard Marcks’ bronze Maja sculpture (pronounced \MAI-uh\) was installed in March 2021 in a new public park – named Maja Park – on the Benjamin Franklin Parkway at 22nd Street.
 The Association for Public Art (aPA), which purchased Maja in 1949, had been waiting for the right opportunity and appropriate site to reinstall the sculpture, which once stood atop the steps of the nearby Philadelphia Museum of Art for decades.
 The development of Maja Park, designed by Ground Reconsidered, has been a private/public partnership between AIR Communities, which owns the adjacent Park Towne Place Museum District Residences, and Philadelphia Parks & Recreation, with support from the Commonwealth of Pennsylvania.
-See all project partners ››

 Debut at the Association’s 1949 Sculpture International Exhibition